dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 The desired_count in module2 is set to 20 and max_workers to 2 for 20 processes of 2 threads each.
 There will be 5 more processes that are pooled to handle the last 10 nodes (5 pooled processes of 2 threads each).

+Because the HYBRID crashes are designed only to occur in specific PIDs by design, with the 50 node test, there will be a large bucket of already_install_success threads to test 3 of the  buckets in this one test (2 futures crashes and the already_install_success threads).